munificent/game-programming-patterns/book/subclass-sandbox.markdown

 ## See Also

  *  When you apply the <a class="pattern" href="update-method.html">Update
-    Method</a> pattern, your update method will very often also be a sandbox method.
+    Method</a> pattern, your update method will often also be a sandbox method.

  *  This pattern is a role reversal of the <a class="gof-pattern" href="http://en.wikipedia.org/wiki/Template_method_pattern">Template